tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 ====

 Multi-Image Picker Tutorial is a tutorial project that shows how to use the Multi-Image Picker component.
 It contains Chute SDK library as well as Multi-Image Picker library.
 This tutorial demonstrates how to make GCLocalAssetCollection of assets.
-Asset represents any photo managed by Chute.
-This app searches for images on the device, displays the images in a grid and creates GCLocalAssetCollection out of the selected images in the grid.
+It searches for images on the device, displays the images in a grid and creates GCLocalAssetCollection out of the selected images in the grid.

 ![image1](https://github.com/chute/chute-tutorials/raw/master/Android/Multi-Image%20Picker%20Tutorial/screenshots/1.png)![image2](https://github.com/chute/chute-tutorials/raw/master/Android/Multi-Image%20Picker%20Tutorial/screenshots/2.png)![image3](https://github.com/chute/chute-tutorials/raw/master/Android/Multi-Image%20Picker%20Tutorial/screenshots/3.png)